 I've swallowed a terrific mouthful of poison.—Blessings three times over on the impulse that came to me!—My guts are on fire.
 The poison's violence twists my limbs, deforms me, knocks me down.
 I'm dying of thirst, I'm choking, I can't scream.
 It's hell, endless pain!
 Look how the fire flashes up!
 I'm burning nicely

-Jean-Nicolas-Arthur Rimbaud was born October 20, 1854, in the small French town Charleville.
+Jean-Nicolas-Arthur Rimbaud was born October 20, 1854, in the small French town of Charleville.
 His father, an army captain, abandoned the family when he was six.
-His mother, née Vitalie Cuif, was an overbearing and protective woman who focused her energies on raising her children to be conformist, pious, and well-mannered.
 By the age of thirteen, he had already won several prizes for his writing and was adept at composing verse in Latin.
-His teacher and mentor Georges Izambard nurtured his talents and passion for literature, although Madame Rimbaud strongly disapproved when her son brought home a copy of Victor Hugo’s Les Miserables.
+His teacher and mentor Georges Izambard nurtured his interest in literature, despite his mother’s disapproval.

 Le Bateau ivre (1871)